mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-onprem/index.md

 Before installing, verify that your environment meets the following basic requirements:

-* [Docker Desktop][install_docker] _version 18.09.2 or newer_
+* [Docker Desktop][install_docker] version 18.09.2 or later

-  You must have Docker Desktop installed on the host where the Konvoy command-line interface (CLI) will run.
+  You must have Docker Desktop installed on the host where the Konvoy command line interface (CLI) will run.
   For example, if you are installing Konvoy on your laptop computer, be sure the laptop has a supported version of Docker Desktop.

-* [kubectl][install_kubectl] _v1.15.4 or newer_
+* [kubectl][install_kubectl] v1.15.4 or later

-  You must have for `kubectl` installed on the host where the Konvoy command-line interface (CLI) will run to enable interaction with the running cluster.
+  You must have `kubectl` installed on the host where the Konvoy command line interface (CLI) will run, to enable interaction with the running cluster.

 ## Control plane nodes